Hey there, nice to meet you.

 You know the drill: here’s a link for ya!

 I am also a musician!
-I released my debut single last year and have since started working with Music SA and UNESCO in their Equaliser program.
+I released my debut single last year which is available on all major streaming services and have since worked with Music SA and UNESCO in their Equaliser program.
 From this experience, I have formed a close professional relationship with Morgan Sette who has offered to be my reference for this role too.
 Feel free to contact Morgan for a glowing reference, I’m sure…(maybe)…

 I’ve also used my personal brand to grow my own following and sell out an event I hosted at Summertown Studio in 2019.
 Here’s a little snippet of this event that I was able to achieve through nothing but social media.
 I even had my own merch! what?! (this is my draft edit made using Premiere Pro).

 I envisage my career being a bit random, like me.
-I want to work in music and creative fields and try it all.
+I want to work in creative fields and try it all.
 I think this role would be bloody perfect for me as it caters for all of that.
 I think my skill set and experience would offer you some fresh perspective and my enthusiasm is guaranteed to be unmatched.
 I also think I could learn a lot from this role.
-I haven’t been ’employed’ by someone else in a role like this before, despite my various experiences in similar fields.
-I would love this opportunity to hone my media skills and learn more about the industry.
-I also think the networking opportunities could benefit us all.
+Plus, I am QUEER!
+So my understanding of the LGBTQIA+ community is personable and real.
+Imagine using my skills to elevate the voices of my very own community.
+That, that is powerful.

 PS: Click this link for some of my best content.
 It’s a laugh: https://www.instagram.com/stories/highlights/17943220423360339/?hl=en